AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/exported-products-csv-file-does-not-appear.md

  <u>Expected result</u>

-The .csv file with the exported products is displayed in the grid in a couple of minutes.
+The .csv file containing the exported desired entity type is displayed in the grid within a couple of minutes.

  <u>Actual result</u>

-The .csv file with the exported products is not displayed in the grid in 10 minutes or more.
+The .csv file containing the exported desired entity type is not displayed in the grid in 10 minutes or more.

 ## Cause